credify-pte-ltd/Nodejs-Credify-JS-Example/README.md

 :link: [Developers Documentation](https://developers.credify.one/)

-This project is an example project of `credify-nodejs`.
+This project is an example project of `@credify/nodejs`.
 You can refer a [React Example Project](https://github.com/credify-pte-ltd/React-Credify-JS-Example), too.

 Deployed URL: [https://dev-credify-sample.herokuapp.com/](https://dev-credify-sample.herokuapp.com/)